ofek/pyapp/docs/config.md

 ## Graphical user interface (GUI)

-If you are packaging for windows on windows and your python execution calls a GUI, you can set `PYAPP_IS_GUI` to `true` or `1`.
-This will use `pythonw.exe` instead of `python.exe` to execute the application.
-If a GUI is run with `python.exe` on Windows, a console window will appear alongside the GUI.
-Details can be found [here](https://docs.python.org/3/using/windows.html#python-application).
+If you are packaging a GUI, you can set  `PYAPP_IS_GUI` to `true` or `1`.

+On windows, this will use `pythonw.exe` instead of `python.exe` to execute the application, which avoids a console window from appearing.
+Note that running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output from your GUI will be discarded.

+On unix-like systems, `python` will be used for the execution.
+PyApp will run your GUI by spawning a new process, such that the console window that calls the command terminates after successful spawning.

+!!!note
+    On macos, the console by default does not automatically close when processes have terminated.
+Thus, the console will stay open after the GUI is started, however, can be closed manually without interferring with the GUI.
+The default console behavior can be changed in the user settings to close after the last process terminated successfully, see, e.g., [here](https://stackoverflow.com/questions/5560167/osx-how-to-auto-close-terminal-window-after-the-exit-command-executed).

 Even when you set `PYAPP_IS_GUI` to `1`, you can still run the application from the command line.
 Furthermore, PyApp specific functions (e.g., installation and setup) will still display a console window with status messages.
-Note however that running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output will be discarded.

 ## Python distribution